k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: case for armor falling off when poly'd (Armor of Retribution)
 - Drow as a playable race (initial commit)
 - Shadowblade tweaks
+- Drow ability - conjuring an aura of darkness